-A pair of child-friendy, big headphones will make it easier for them to watch a movie on board and it is also a lifesaver for te rest of the plane when they spend hours listening to kiddies song or playing with children apps on the iPad!
+A pair of child-friendly, child headphones will make it easier for them to watch a movie on board (bring an adaptor!) and it is also a lifesaver for the rest of the plane when they spend hours listening to kiddies song or playing with children apps on the iPad!

-Bring a favourite teddy
+Bring a favorite teddy

 A favorite cuddly toy or a blanket can go a long way to reassure them and they are also a great help in getting them to settle.

 Bring extra clothes